Genetic counseling: Training

+Reciprocity
-Genetic counselors with training from the UK, Europe and Australia are eligible for registration and GCs from other countries are considered on a case-by-case basis.

-More information can be found through the Australasian Society of Genetic Counsellors, a special interest group of the Human Genetics Society of Australasia.
+Genetic counselors with training from the UK, Europe and Australia are eligible for registration and GCs qualified in other countries are considered on a case-by-case basis.
+Information is available through the Australasian Society of Genetic Counsellors, a special interest group of the Human Genetics Society of Australasia.

+Demographics

+A 2023 survey of GCs in Australia & NZ provided insight into the self-reported demographics of practicing GCs with a view to understanding the diversity, inclusion, and capacities of the GC workforce.
+The survey found 92% of Australasian GCs are female, 93% live in major cities, two identified as Māori, one identified as an Aboriginal Australian, and none identified as a Torres Strait Islander.
+81% were proficient in English only and 64% did not report any religious affiliation.
+These and many other demographic factors were found to be significantly different to the populations of Australia & New Zealand.
+Many GCs also reported their teams were not diverse in these and other areas, but that initiatives to make diversity visible were widely used.

+Malaysia

+As of 2025, clinical geneticists perform most genetic counselling duties in Malaysia, and there is an acute need for more genetic counsellors to provide services to clients.
+The National University of Malaysia is home to the only Genetic Counselling Masters program (as a Master of Medical Science) in the country as of 2025.

 North America

 Education

 A genetic counselor is an expert with a Master of Science degree in genetic counseling.
 Programs in North America are accredited by the Accreditation Council for Genetic Counseling (ACGC).
 There are currently 52 accredited programs in the United States, four accredited programs in Canada, and four programs with the intent to become accredited.
-Students enter the field from a variety of disciplines, including biology/biological sciences and social sciences such as psychology.
+Students enter the field from a variety of disciplines, including biological sciences, social sciences, and psychology.
 Graduate school coursework includes topics such as human genetics, embryology, ethics, research, and counseling theory and techniques.
 Clinical training including supervised rotations in prenatal, pediatric, adult, cancer, and other subspecialty clinics, as well as non-patient facing rotations in laboratories.
 Research training typically culminates in a capstone or thesis project.